muhammetikbalsahan

 Tracking the mind’s eye: The role of visuospatial processes in verbal working memory rehearsal.

-Ongoing | Flemish Research Council (FWO) | Junior Post-doctoral Fellowshsip
+Cocnluded | Flemish Research Council (FWO) | Post-doctoral Fellowshsip

 Selection mechanisms in working memory: A neurocognitive approach